patrikbraborec/emitbase-website/docs/guides/integration-with-email.md

 ## Get an App Password

 If you have enabled 2-Step Verification, you must create an app-specific password for your Emitbae project.
-Without it, SMTP will not work.

 1. Open [Google App Passwords](https://myaccount.google.com/apppasswords) (sign in to your account, if necessary).
 2. Enter your app name (i.e. `my-first-emitbase-project`), then click Generate.